leonardoleanodev/pyspark_example/medium.md

 spark.eventLog.dir                     /opt/spark/spark-events
 spark.history.fs.logDirectory          /opt/spark/spark-events
 ```

-this is the general configuration for the spark containers master and workers `spark.master` is the url dns for the master node that we need to point out to use the spark infrastructure, and others are for events logs.
+`spark.master` is the url dns for the master node that we need to point out to use the spark infrastructure and other arguments are for events logs.

 `docker-compose.yaml` block for the master:
 ```